Integrity

 INTEGRITY

-A bell has no secrets.
-Every bubble in the bronze, every flaw the founder thought he had hidden – the hammer finds them all.
-Strike, and the metal answers back.
-A cracked bell thuds; a hollow bell clangs.
-But a bell cast true rings clean.
+A bell has no secrets: every flaw the founder thought buried, the hammer finds.
+Strike, and the metal answers.
+A cracked bell keens.
+A hollow bell swallows its own sound.
+A true bell sings.
 The hammer will fall.
-It finds you in every room you enter, every crisis you meet, every moment you are caught without rehearsal.
-The sound that escapes is your answer.
+It finds you unrehearsed, in a moment you did not choose.
+The sound that escapes is your only truth.
 There is no second strike.

 The Shadow